docker/cli/docs/reference/commandline/run.md

 Visit [Specify a container's resources](https://docs.docker.com/config/containers/resource_constraints/) for more information.

 To use `--gpus`, specify which GPUs (or all) to use.
-If no value is provied, all available GPUs are used.
+If no value is provided, all available GPUs are used.
 The example below exposes all available GPUs.

 ```console